✈️ Australia Travel Guide · Updated 2025

 Sundress / Summer Dress

-Australia has many venomous snakes.
-Wear closed-toe boots, shake out shoes each morning, and never reach into dark spaces without looking.
+Australia has many venomous snakes (brown, taipan, tiger).
+Wear ankle-covering boots at all times, shake shoes out each morning, and never reach into dark spaces.
+Carry a compression bandage for snake bite first aid.

 🏜️